ipoomzakungi/satangTech-interview-test/problem3/README.md

 8.We return the value 0 and 1 in a list [0, 1], indicating that the numbers at those value (2 and 7) add up to target.

-to use the program , the user can run it through python or in VSCode
+to use the program , the user can run it through python or in VSCode if it return `OK` it mean the code Pass the test case that I created